Application Checklist

 All applications are confidential.
 The Film Collaborative will not make any part of your application public.

-*The word “participants” is used throughout this application, but, depending on the specifics of your project, you may want to refer to your participants as characters/contributors/subjects/protagonists, etc.
+*The word “participants” is used throughout this document, but depending on the specifics of your project you may want to refer to your participants as characters/contributors/subjects/protagonists etc.

 The Core Application Checklist may vary from funder to funder.
 Some questions may be omitted; however, the questions should remain the same unless otherwise stated.
 Before re-using this application, compare it to the version your prospective funder is using in order to ensure compliance with their requirements.
 Do not submit a proposal that was obviously prepared for one funder to a different funder—this is a sure-fire way to not get funded.